23 Nov Are you ‘date ready’ or ‘relationship ready’? 7 Questions to ask yourself

 I’ve certainly seen that a rebound relationship has the potential to be as painful as a divorce if it ends, because it often exacerbates the pain and (delayed) grief of a divorce in ways you can’t even imagine.

-5. What kind of relationship are you looking for?
+5. What kind of relationship are you looking for right now?

 It is it something fun, casual and light?
 Is it just companionship?
 Or something deeper but probably not long term?
 Or is it the full works – deep and lasting commitment?
 Maybe even getting married again?